maciejhirsz/rustfest2018/chapter_3/README.md

 #### What should I do here?

-* Look at the code in the [`src`](src) directory, those are all analogous to previous chapter.
 * Try to migrate the code from previous chapter to this one and make it compile and run.
-* Read on `toolshed`, find another crate or build an arena allocator yourself if you feel brave!
+* Look over docs for [`toolshed`](https://crates.io/crates/toolshed).
+Find another crate for an `Arena` allocator if you'd like, or try to write your own if you aren't afraid of using `unsafe`!

 #### Unboxing the `Box`es.
 Memory layout and how to make things tighter and faster.